chrisdalke/chrisdalke/README.md

 ### Just keep hacking :hammer:

 I'm Chris!
-I'm a full-stack software engineer with a focus on telemetry, data visualization, and controls for hardware systems.
-I bring a unique interdisciplinary skillset that combines software, UI/UX, mechanical & electrical prototyping, and fabrication.
+I’m a full-stack software engineer interested in autonomous systems, solar/electric vehicles, and user interfaces for hardware.
+I have a unique interdisciplinary skillset that combines software, UI/UX, mechanical & electrical prototyping, and fabrication.

 #### What I'm up to:

-- Software Developer at [908 Devices](https://908devices.com/), working on 908 Devices' line of portable, chemical analysis devices based on high-pressure mass spectrometry.
+- Autonomy Software Engineer at [Sea Machines](https://sea-machines.com/), a leader in pioneering autonomous control and advanced perception systems for the maritime industry.
 - Building [TelemetryJet](https://www.telemetryjet.com/), a data collection & analysis platform for experimental hardware systems.
 - Building and flying autonomous model airplanes, drones, and cars.